sensologica/sensologica/README.md

 Hello!
 I am a front-end web developer living and working in Paris, France.
-I have a background in UI/UX and graphic design.
+I have a background in UX/UI design.

 💛 JavaScript 💙 TypeScript 🩵 React
 🧪 Jest (unit and integration testing)